KageKaz/shupedia/content/index.md

 title: Welcome!
 date: 2024-02-06
 ---
 Welcome to my personal encyclopedia!
 Here are some of the notes I've taken of the things I've been learning.
 I hope you find something useful here, but I can make no guarantees on the accuracy of any information.
-This is all a work in progress.
+Almost all the information here I took either directly or indirectly from another source, I claim none of this as my original work.
+This is a continual work in progress.

 > [!bible]+ [John 8:32 - ESV](https://bolls.life/ESV/43/8/) [[John]]
 >  <sup> 32 </sup>and you will know the truth, and the truth will set you free.”